Morrison shelter for protection in WW2 air raids

-A Morrison shelter was the reinforced, cage-like WW2 bomb shelters of choice for small families wanting to shelter inside their own homes.
-This page considers their appearance, installation, use as beds and tables and the ensuing claustrophobia and excessive heat.
+Morrison shelters were the reinforced, cage-like WW2 bomb shelter of choice for small families wanting to shelter inside their own homes.
+This page considers their appearance, installation, use as beds and tables and the claustrophobia and excessive heat of using them.
+A feature is the firsthand, real-life experiences associated with them, not just historical facts.

 At the start of the WW2 war the Home Secretary, Herbert Morrison was responsible for air raid precautions.
-One of his team brought forward a design for a bomb shelter for use inside buildings, which became known as the Morrison bomb shelter.
+One of his team brought forward a design for a bomb shelter for use inside buildings, which became known as the Morrison air raid shelter or just the Morrison shelter.
 As the following pictures show, it looked somewhat like a table.
 Only the single size seem to have survived in museums, but there were double sized ones.
+My home had a double one.

 About half a million Morrison shelters were produced.
 They arrived as kits with erection instructions for the householder.